A photo of the NYC Skyline

 New York Probation Violation Attorney

-Schedule a Free ConsultationIn New York City, probation is an alternative to incarceration.
-It allows individuals convicted of crimes to continue their lives in the community under the supervision of a probation officer.
-The specific terms of probation can vary, but they commonly include drug testing, mandatory meetings with a probation officer, and community service.
+In New York City, probation allows individuals convicted of crimes to continue their lives in the community under the supervision of a probation officer.
+The terms of probation can include drug testing, mandatory meetings with a probation officer, and community service.

-Understanding a Violation of Probation in New York
+Understanding Probation Violation in New York

 New York has two types of probation violations: substantive and technical.

-Technical Violation: A technical violation occurs when a person fails to comply with the specific terms of their probation.
+Technical Violation: A technical violation, on the other hand, occurs when a person fails to comply with the specific terms of their probation.
 This could include failing a drug test, missing a meeting with a probation officer, or not completing court-ordered community service.
-While these violations may seem less serious than committing a new crime, they can still lead to severe consequences.

 Types of Probation Violations

 Administrative Probation: Administrative probation is a form of non-contact supervision in which the offender must mail a monthly report form without meeting with a probation officer.
-It is typically reserved for low-risk offenders who have demonstrated good behavior.
+It is reserved for low-risk offenders who have demonstrated good behavior.

 Community Control: Community control is an intensive form of probation that requires frequent meetings with a probation officer and strict adherence to a set schedule.
-It is designed to be a more rigorous supervision strategy, often involving a higher level of monitoring than standard probation.
+It is designed to be a rigorous supervision strategy, often involving a higher level of monitoring than standard probation.
 The New York City Department of Probation (DOP) focuses on community corrections within the city’s criminal system.
 This form of probation is typically reserved for misdemeanor probation.

 Intermittent Sentences

-Common Ways People Violate Probation
+Common Ways People Violate Their Probation

-- Failing to appear at a scheduled court date
+• Failing to appear at a scheduled court date

-- Not paying fines or restitution as ordered by the court
+• Not paying fines or restitution as ordered by the court

-- Possessing, using, or selling illegal drugs
+• Possessing, using, or selling illegal drugs

-- Committing another crime while on probation
+• Committing another crime while on probation

 A conviction for a probation violation can lead to a probation suspension and additional penalties, highlighting the importance of contacting a criminal defense attorney and ensuring legal representation as soon as possible.